bprovanbessell/SATfeatPy/documentation/features.md

 9-13.
 Clause nodes degree statistics: mean, coefficient of variation, min, max and entropy.
 _The degree of a node is the number of edges incident (connected) to that node._

+### Variable Graph features
+#### A variable graph (VG) has a node for each variable, and an edge between variables that occur together in at least one clause
+14-17.
+Nodes degree statistics: mean , coefficient of variation, min and max.

 ###Balance features
 18-20.
 Ratio of positive and negative literals in each clause: mean, variation coefficient and entropy (see extra notes).
 _For each clause, the ratio is the number of positive literals/number of negative literals.